KeckObservatory/mKTL/doc/protocol.rst

 The payload of a message is a JSON associative array.
 The fields will vary depending on the message type, and are optional in nearly all circumstances, but each field has a consistent meaning.
+Arbitrary additional fields are allowed, but a standard mKTL client will not notice or handle them.

 .. list-table::